 Then of course we had to try some Port.
-We went to Taylor’s, mainly because of Taylor!
+We went to Taylor’s, mainly because I went with my friend called Taylor!
 But there are so many places that make Port all over so you have to try some.
 However, this is one thing thats not cheap so be prepared, we had a VERY small glass.

 Eat a Pastel de Nata

-And last but of course not least, eat some Pastel De Nata.
+And last but of course not least, eat some Pastel De Nata. you cannot spend 3 days in Porto without trying these incredible custard tarts!
 I am a massive fan and don’t see how anyone would not enjoy these, so be sure to get some as soon as you can, they are delicious!
 My favourite place to get them is Fabric de Nata.